yikang-li/MSDN/README.md

 # Multi-level Scene Description Network

-This is our PyTorch Implementation of [Scene Graph Generation from Objects, Phrases and Region Captions](http://cvboy.com/pdf/iccv2017_msdn.pdf).
-The project is based on PyTorch implementation of [faster R-CNN](https://github.com/longcw/faster_rcnn_pytorch).
+This is our implementation of **Multi-level Scene Description Network** in [Scene Graph Generation from Objects, Phrases and Region Captions](http://cvboy.com/pdf/iccv2017_msdn.pdf).
+The project is based on PyTorch version of [faster R-CNN](https://github.com/longcw/faster_rcnn_pytorch).

 ## Progress
 - [x] README for training
 - [x] README for project settings
-- [ ] our trained RPN
+- [x] our trained RPN
-- [ ] our trained Full Model
+- [x] our trained Full Model
-- [ ] Our cleansed Visual Genome Dataset
+- [x] Our cleansed Visual Genome Dataset
 - [x] training codes
 - [x] evaluation codes
 - [ ] Model acceleration